namanthecoder01/html-resume/README.md

 # html-resume
-Made my Resume using only HTML
+My Resume made using HTML only.